Chart Color Schemes

 Craignish - Dundowran Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Craignish-Dundowran Beach's population is around 6,209 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 5,574 people, a rise of 635 (11.4%) since then.
-The change is inferred from the ABS estimated resident population of 6,169 in June 2024 and an additional 54 validated new addresses since the Census date.
-This results in a density ratio of 174 persons per square kilometer.
-Craignish-Dundowran Beach's growth rate exceeded non-metro areas (8.8%) and the national average, marking it as a regional growth leader.
-Interstate migration contributed approximately 83.4% of overall population gains during recent periods.
+Craignish-Dundowran Beach's population, as per AreaSearch's analysis, is approximately 6,304 as of Feb 2026.
+This figure represents an increase of 730 individuals, a rise of 13.1% since the 2021 Census which recorded a population of 5,574.
+The change is inferred from ABS' estimated resident population of 6,169 in June 2024 and an additional 87 validated new addresses since the Census date.
+This results in a population density ratio of 177 persons per square kilometer, indicating significant space per person and potential for further development.
+The area's growth rate of 13.1% since the 2021 census exceeds both the Rest of Qld (9.1%) and the national average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 83.4% of overall population gains during recent periods, although all factors including overseas migration and natural growth were positive contributors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-These state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Demographic trends project an above median population growth for Australia's non-metropolitan areas by 2041, with Craignish-Dundowran Beach expected to expand by 1,479 persons, reflecting a gain of 23.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied for each age cohort.
+Looking ahead, an above median population growth is projected for Australia's non-metropolitan areas, with the area expected to expand by 1,479 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 21.3% in total over the 17 years.

 Frequently Asked Questions - Population